Skip to main content

 All of these factors are impacting apartment communities.
 And it has an effect on resident experiences.

-What trends in property management are influencing resident retention & acquisition?
+What industry trends in property management are influencing resident retention & acquisition?

-Based on our research, there are 6 property management trends that are influencing resident retention & acquisition in 2023:
+Based on our research, here are the latest 6 property management and apartment industry trends that are influencing resident retention & acquisition:

 1. Turnover costs remain close to $4,000 per resident